susikohmelo/DOROS/README.md

 ## How to run?
 Install `QEMU` and run the OS with `make run`.<br>
 Alternatively you can try it on real hardware!
-Rename the extension of the `precompiled_OS/floppy_DOROS.img` to .iso and burn it onto a USB stick to boot off of.
-Indeed, floppy images convert directly to ISO images.
+Burn the `precompiled_OS/floppy_DOROS.img` onto a USB stick and select it in your boot menu.
+Make sure that BIOS is enabled and not UEFI!